metio/terraform-provider-k8s/docs/data-sources/kafka_strimzi_io_kafka_bridge_v1beta2_manifest.md

 - `enable_metrics` (Boolean) Enable or disable OAuth metrics.
 Default value is 'false'.
 - `http_retries` (Number) The maximum number of retries to attempt if an initial HTTP request fails.
 If not set, the default is to not attempt any retries.
 - `http_retry_pause_ms` (Number) The pause to take before retrying a failed HTTP request.
 If not set, the default is to not pause at all but to immediately repeat a request.
+- `include_accept_header` (Boolean) Whether the Accept header should be set in requests to the authorization servers.
+The default value is 'true'.
 - `max_token_expiry_seconds` (Number) Set or limit time-to-live of the access tokens to the specified number of seconds.
 This should be set if the authorization server returns opaque tokens.
 - `password_secret` (Attributes) Reference to the 'Secret' which holds the password. (see [below for nested schema](#nestedatt--spec--authentication--password_secret))
 - `read_timeout_seconds` (Number) The read timeout in seconds when connecting to authorization server.
 If not set, the effective read timeout is 60 seconds.